 You might be wondering just how much airflow resistance and filter area will impact the performance of your unit.
 Without testing each unit, it is hard to say for certain, since there will be variation in induced resistance and pressure among filter types, brands, and DIY air cleaner configurations and construction.
 Jim Rosenthal at Tex-Air Filters investigated this very topic and provided a nice summary of the results from increasing the filter depth and the number of filters.
 In his investigation, installing a 1” MERV 13 filter to a box fan reduced the measured air speed by close to 60% compared to fan operation without a filter.
 When a single MERV 13 filter of greater depth was used, the air speed improved: a 2” MERV 13 filter and a 4” MERV 13 filter resulted in ~50% and ~40% reductions in measured air speed compared to the fan operation without a filter attached, respectively.
 Moving beyond filter depth, increasing the filter area by incorporating five filters in a cube configuration resulted in a much lower reduction in air speed (i.e., ~25% reduction in air speed compared to fan operation without a filter attached).
 Even moving from one to two filters (i.e., from the Parallel to Prism DIY air cleaner option) will improve airflow, as shown from Kris Ray’s 2019 EPA presentation in the figure below.
 Of course, these results will vary among DIY air cleaners, but increasing filter area, either through filter depth or number of filters, should help to improve the airflow rate through the filters and the resulting CADR.

 Now we’ll walk you through three DIY options that can cost less and actually be as or more effective than some commercially available units.
-The DIY options are also helpful during extreme events where the availability of off-the-shelf air cleaners is limited, such as during the COVID-19 pandemic and recent forest fire events along the West coast of North America.
+The DIY options are also helpful during extreme events where the availability of off-the-shelf air cleaners is limited, such as during the COVID-19 pandemic and recent forest fire events in Maui, Hawaii.
 All three DIY options involve some variation on attaching one or more pleated media air filters to a commercially available box fan.
 The DIY air cleaners can be used in a variety of indoor spaces, such as schools, offices, and/or your personal residence, to provide targeted airborne particle removal.
 Note that since media filtration is the only technology implemented in these DIY air cleaners, they only remove airborne particles, including bioaerosols.
 These devices will not remove gaseous pollutants or inactivate microorganisms.

 Among the three DIY options, there are trade-offs between (1) air cleaning effectiveness (i.e., CADR) and (2) effort and resources (e.g., time, money, and materials) required to build the unit.
 As shown in the image below, these two considerations move together: in general, options with a higher CADR require more effort and resources to build.